👋

 9:00 AM - 3:00 PM

 Drive through the scenic Tuscan countryside to San Gimignano, one of the most charming and picturesque Tuscan hill towns with medieval towers built for the richest families of the time.
 You can choose to visit the Cathedral, climb the “Torre Grossa”, take pictures of the gorgeous landscape and enjoy a delicious gelato in the Cistern Square.
 After, you will be driven to a local Tuscan winery for lunch and some wine tasting.
-IMPORTANT NOTE : This excursion does not include a guide.
+IMPORTANT NOTE : This excursion does not include a guide, only a driver.

 Day 7